Is this course right for me?

 Students attending the seven secrets workshop have consistently reported a marked improvement in their progress towards completing their PHD.
 Now they have asked us to please tell their supervisors the same things!

-This 1/2 day course gives you practical strategies to deal with common problems such as:
+This online course gives you practical strategies to deal with common problems such as:

 - supervisor/student relations